Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

 \subsubsection{Impact of changing the thruster position parameter $x_T$}

-As shown next, understanding the impact of the thruster position is more involved.
-It turns out that for the HTC, when increasing $x_T$ from the default value near $-0.49$, i.e., placing the thruster more forwards, beyond $x_T\approx -0.38$ we lose the ability to stabilize the straight motion by $\eps_\psi$ alone: there is $\eps_\psi^*>0$ such that for $\eps_\w\in[0,\eps_\w^*]$ there is no $\eps_\psi$ that stabilizes.
-Moreover, beyond $x_T\approx 0.17$ the P-control cannot stabilize the straight motion at all, thus creating an `uncontrollable' situation.
+As shown next, understanding the impact of $x_T$ is more involved. {\black For instance, taking} $x_T> 0.18$, the P-control cannot stabilize the straight motion at all, thus creating an `uncontrollable' situation.

-Before preparing the precise statement and proof, we first note that while \eqref{u_eq} does not depend on $x_T$, the function \eqref{function_eps} does.
-In fact, all $q_{ij}$ in \eqref{Ks} depend on $x_T$, which results in $K_{02}, K_{11}$ being quadratic in $x_T$, and $K_{01}, K_{10}$ linear; only $K_{00}$ does not depend on $x_T$.
-However, it is not clear that the graph of $\eps_\psi(\eps_\w;x_T)$ remains a stability boundary since this only accounts for one of the criteria for stable eigenvalues.
-Indeed, the first condition for the Routh-Hurwitz criterion in the proof of Theorem \ref{Thm_eps_curve} requires $c_0\geq 0$ and $c_2>0$, but for instance at $x_T=0.3$ we have $\eps_\psi(\eps_\w; x_T)<0$ for $\eps_\w<\eps_{\w_2}\approx 144.47$, and $c_2<0$ for $\eps_\w>\eps_{\w_2}$, where $\eps_{\w_2}$ is the unique root of $c_2$; see Fig.~\ref{cases} (a).
-Therefore, in this case the curve $\eps_\psi(\eps_\w;x_T)$ is not a stability boundary, and the straight motion cannot be stabilized by the P-control \eqref{Pcontrol}.
+Before preparing the precise statement and proof, we first note that while \eqref{u_eq} does not depend on $x_T$, the function $\eps_\psi(\eps_\w)$ in \eqref{function_eps} does{\black, and we therefore denote this as $\eps_\psi(\eps_\w; x_T)$.} However, it is not clear that the graph of $\eps_\psi(\eps_\w;x_T)$ remains a stability boundary since this only accounts for one of the criteria for stable eigenvalues.
+The Routh-Hurwitz criterion in the proof of Theorem \ref{Thm_eps_curve} {\black also} requires $c_2>0${\black, but, for instance at $x_T=0.3$,} we have $c_2<0$ for $\eps_\w>\eps_{\w_2}\approx 144.47$; see Fig.~\ref{cases} (a). {\black I}n this case the curve $\eps_\psi(\eps_\w;x_T)$ is not a stability boundary, and the straight motion cannot be stabilized by the P-control \eqref{Pcontrol}.

-In the following we provide a detailed, and somewhat tedious, analysis that explains all possibilities to stabilize the straight motion depending on $x_T$.
-Recall that $u_0$ does not depend on $x_T$, but for the coefficients $c_0, c_1, c_2$ of the eigenvalue problem we have
+In the following we provide a detailed (and somewhat tedious) analysis that explains all possibilities to stabilize the straight motion {\black for different $x_T$ under sign conditions that hold for the HTC}.